Consistent treatment of rapidity divergence in soft-collinear effective theory: Introduction

 We first construct an effective theory for the soft mode out of the full SCET.
 The full SCET contains both collinear and soft modes, while the soft theory contains only soft modes with small rapidity.
 By requiring that physics be the same near the rapidity boundary, the full SCET with both modes is matched onto the soft theory, and produces the Wilson coefficient.
 The Wilson coefficient is obtained by subtracting the contribution of the soft theory from that of the full SCET.
 In the matching near the boundary, the contribution of the soft theory to be subtracted is exactly the zero-bin contribution in SCET.
 Therefore the collinear contribution with the zero-bin subtraction~\cite{Manohar:2006nz} can be interpreted as the Wilson coefficients for the soft theory.

 Note that the soft mode cannot resolve the large rapidity region.
-And we expect the rapidity divergence as the soft momentum approaches the rapidity boundary.
-Suppose that the collinear mode behind the boundary is $n$-collinear.
+And we expect that there appears the rapidity divergence as the soft momentum approaches the rapidity boundary.
+Suppose that the collinear mode beyond the boundary is $n$-collinear.
 Then the rapidity divergence in the soft sector arises as the momentum component $\n\cdot k \to \infty$ (and $n\cdot k \to 0$).
 On the other hand, the naive collinear contribution before the zero-bin subtraction has no corresponding rapidity divergence since $\n\cdot k$ is bounded from above.
-However the collinear part after the matching, which is exactly the zero-bin subtraction, contains the rapidity divergence with the same origin as the soft part.
+However the true collinear part after the matching, which includes the zero-bin subtraction, contains the rapidity divergence with the same origin as the soft part.
 Therefore the rapidity divergences in the collinear and the soft sectors have the opposite sign, which ensures the cancellation of the rapidity divergence when both are combined.

-The naive collinear part contains another type of the rapidity divergence as $\overline{n}\cdot k \rightarrow 0$.
+The naive collinear part might contain another type of the rapidity divergence as $\overline{n}\cdot k \rightarrow 0$.
 But that region is shared with the soft part and this type of rapidity divergence is cancelled in the matching.
 And the true rapidity divergence with $\n\cdot k \to \infty$ in the collinear sector is recovered by the zero-bin subtraction, similar to the pullup mechanism~\cite{Manohar:2000kr,Hoang:2001rr}.
 As a result, the soft-collinear factorization with the zero-bin subtraction is identified as the matching of the full SCET onto the soft part, and the collinear part can be considered as the matching coefficient describing the large-rapidity region.

-The main issue of this paper is to implement this idea for the consistent treatment of the rapidity divergence.
+The main issue of this paper is to implement this idea for the consistent treatment of the rapidity divergence in SCET.
 The first step is to establish a proper method for regulating the rapidity divergences in the collinear and the soft sectors.
-We prescribe the rapidity regulators in both sectors from the same origin.
+We prescribe the rapidity regulators in both sectors, originating from the same source.